ke177409/Kara-Evans/Projects/Customer-Purchase-Analysis.md

 6 = Friday

 The first histogram measures the total number of orders for all users for each day of the week.
-Saturday (day 0) and Sunday (day 1) were the busisest days.
+Saturday (day 0) and Sunday (day 1) were the busiest days.
 Tuesday (day 3) and Wednesday (day 4) were the slowest days.
 The second histogram measures the total number of orders for each hour of the day for all users and all days of the week.
 10am and 11am were the most popular times among all users.
 I also observed that orders begin to